huss2342/rust-lab2/README.md

 - Play: handles the general script and contains a collection of players.
 More high level view.

 I made the methods public and imported them as needed, everything else would remain private.

+## Return Wrapper

+The return wrapper was a pretty simple implementation at first.
+I created the struct and then implemented the report method as instructed.
+There were a few complications though as I first created my own trait called Termination and didn't realize until after trying to compile that it needed to be using the trait from std::process.
+Additionally, when implementing the new function I first just had it taking in a u8 before realizing that I needed to take in a Result that can be broken down in a match expression to initialize the ReturnWrapper struct.
+Other than those two things, it worked as expected.